 - What is the maximum weight/carrying capacity?

 Safety should always be at the top of your list of things to look for in a residential elevator.
 Even after your unit is designed and installed, you should find a service provider that can keep the elevator stable and up to standard.

-4. Manufacturer installation and maintenance plans
+4. Manufacturer Installation and Maintenance Plans

 “Out of service” is three little words no one ever wants to hear when it comes to elevators, least of all residential elevators—where you likely depend on it for accessing different floors of your home.

 To maintain elevator integrity, you’ll need the support of a reliable service provider.
 It makes sense that you would want some assurance that when, not if, your elevator requires servicing, that it won’t be a waste of your time or money.

 Ask manufacturers who they recommend for maintenance, or inquire as to whether they provide servicing and inspections for their own elevators.

 Some companies use licensed dealers to install and service their elevators, which has the benefit of providing buyers with a local source for all of their future maintenance needs and inquiries.
 This makes life much more convenient for you and maximizes elevator safety in the long run.

 Ultimately, purchasing a residential elevator is an investment in your home’s future value—not just to yourself, but to potential buyers if you put it on the market.
 No one can foresee the future and you may not have an immediate need for something like a home elevator, but you can always make room for the elevator shaft and put off the installation until you do need it.

 Check with a manufacturer to find the best way to make room for an elevator without purchasing one beforehand.
 Even if owning a residential elevator is going to be something you do in the future, it never hurts to plan and save yourself the work down the line.
 Because home elevator installation adds both practicality and modern appeal to your home, it will be worth the work and investment.

 The company you purchase your residential elevator from should check all your boxes—safety, customization, hassle-free maintenance, etc. Chances are, you’re going to depend on the elevator once it’s installed and it’s natural to want some kind of guarantee when it comes to quality and customer care.
 That’s why shopping around for manufacturers, and not just the elevator, is critical to finding something you can trust and feel confident investing in.